unm-historiography/metahistory/essays/thematic/historical-truth.md

 {% include figure.html
   class="img-center"
   width="50%"
   caption="A victum of histography and truth.
-His stories of King Arther turned from history truth to fable of myth." image-url="geoffrey_monmouth.jpg" source-url="http://www.earlybritishkingdoms.com/arthur/geofmon.html"
+His stories of King Arther was turned from works of historical truth to fable of myth." image-url="Geoffreymonmouth.jpg" source-url="http://www.earlybritishkingdoms.com/arthur/geofmon.html"
 %}